streembit/streembit-docs/source/includes/streembit_blockchain/_blockchain-server.md

 and then down to blockchain module.
 Turn run value to be "true" and add the following "*key:value*" pairs to this section (see the example in json tab to the right).

-Where,
+Where,<br />
-*rpcuser* - username that will be compared to the corresponding values in a request from Blockchain client *rpcpassword* - password that will be compared to the corresponding values in a request from Blockchain client
+*rpcuser* - username that will be compared to the corresponding values in a request from Blockchain client<br />
+*rpcpassword* - password that will be compared to the corresponding values in a request from Blockchain client<br />
 *rpcallowip* - this is a list of IP address that we will consider as clients with with request privileges granted